cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001600
-### Group Title:
-The network device must authenticate Network Time Protocol (NTP) sources using authentication that is cryptographically based.

 ### Rule Title:
 The network device must authenticate Network Time Protocol (NTP) sources using authentication that is cryptographically based.